Unidata/awips2-goesr/edexOsgi/com.raytheon.uf.edex.plugin.goesr/utility/common_static/base/satellite/goesr/descriptions/README.txt

 A data element is optional in a description, if present there can be only one.
-If a data element is specified then it should contain the name of the variable containing the numeric, gridded data for the satellite image.
+If a data element is specified then it should contain the name of the variable containing the numeric, Gridded Data for the satellite image.
 An alternative to specifying a variable name within the data element is to specify a bitset containing multiple variables that will be joined together, one bit per product.